maxharlow/newsagent/README.md

 ##### ► `match-transform`

-Expects text input, and outputs text.
 If it matches the regular expression in the `match` section it goes through to the `transform`.
+Expects text input, and outputs text, unless `field` is specified.

 * `match` A regular expression
 * `transform` Text to output, using groups from the match, eg. `\\1`
+* `field` (optional) The field within the input data to manipulate.

 ##### ► `find-and-replace`

-Expects text input, and outputs text.
 Looks for text and replaces it with something else.
+Expects text input, and outputs text, unless `field` is specified.

 * `find` The text to look for.
 * `replace` What to replace it with.
+* `field` (optional) The field within the input data to manipulate.

 <hr>